brandonrobertz/autoscrape-py/README.md

         page, interaction, and search.
 Screenshots will be saved to the screenshots folder of the output dir.

+    --full-page-screenshots
+        By default, we only save the first displayed part of the webpage.
+The remaining portion that you can only see by scrolling down isn't captured.
+Setting this option forces AutoScrape to scroll down and capture the entire web content.
+This can fail in certain circumstances, like in API output mode and should be used with care.

     --save-graph
         This option allows the scraper to build a directed graph of the entire scrape and will save it to the "graph"